achertkoev/achertkoev.github.io/_posts/2020-02-12-Angular_8_role_based_authorization.md

 <a name="user-model"></a>
 ### User model

 The user model contains a user class declaration.
-The `role` property is the only required for the demo needs.
+The `role` property is the only thing required for the demo needs.

 ```
 import { Role } from './role';